jsr6720/goodreads-csv-to-md/posts/2019-07-17-the-librarian-of-auschwitz.md

 ## My Review 5/5

+### Date Read
+2019/07/17

+### Date Added
+2019/07/01

-Lightly fictionalized account of real events of the Holocaust. <br/><br/>Fantastic read and very heavy at times, unflinching in its accounts of the actual events in the camp.
+My Thoughts: Lightly fictionalized account of real events of the Holocaust. <br/><br/>Fantastic read and very heavy at times, unflinching in its accounts of the actual events in the camp.

 ---